 - Review your tax.
 Make sure everything is correct.
 If you need to add an adjustment, select Adjust.

 - Take note of your gross sales, taxable sales, tax due, and adjustment amount (if you added one).
 You’ll need these numbers later when you fill out your tax return form.

 - After you have done with updating the details in the returns, select Mark as filed.

 - Select Continue.

 Note: If you need a detailed look at what you owe, run your VAT liability report for the same tax period.
 This is helpful if you want to review your taxable and non-taxable invoices, receipts, and other transactions.

-After you review your VAT, you can e-file your return through MTD on the Self Assessment HMRC website, or file by mail.
+After you review your VAT, you can e-file your return on your tax agency’s website, or file by mail.